Subtidal low energy over unknown substrate in very deep water

 This type was created to deal with very deep areas where there was no mapping of either consolidation, sediment texture or biota.
 Likely to be outside channels on gentle slopes or flats.

 May not exist as a type in this typology version based on available information, which is restricted to wave energy.
 Application of the Energy source attribute in a typology combining both wave and current energy datasets to produce a dataset reflecting seabed stress would result in a mappable type if an extra attribute was used (i.e. Consolidation) and this was used to split unconsolidated types.
 Consider Terrain morphology if bathymetry is sufficiently high resolution.

 This page should be cited as:

-Department of Environment and Science, Queensland (2019) Subtidal low energy over unknown substrate in very deep water, WetlandInfo website, accessed 13 April 2023.
+Department of Environment, Science and Innovation, Queensland (2019) Subtidal low energy over unknown substrate in very deep water, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/aquatic-ecosystems-natural/estuarine-marine/descriptions/113/